A General Homogeneous Matrix Formulation to 3D Rotation Geometric Transformations: Introduction

 Geometric transformation rotation is a basic and fundamental concept which has applications in computer graphics, vision and robotics and has been investigated and depicted thoroughly in many classic literatures~\cite{CAD,Goldman,Perspectives,Salomon,VinceFormulae,VinceMath,VinceRotation}.
 Rotations of practical importance are those 2D and 3D rotation transformations represented by quaternion and vectors in Euclidean space, and by homogeneous matrices in projective spaces.

 It is well known {\em quaternion} is a useful tool in representing 3D rotations~\cite{Salomon,VinceFormulae,VinceMath,VinceRotation} which, however, has the difficulty of representing general 3D rotations with rotation axes not passing through the coordinate system origin.
 An alternative Rodrigues formula which explicitly contains the point vector to be transformed can be used to solve this problem~\cite[p.165]{Goldman}.
-Such an approach only solves the formulation problem of 3D rotation definition while leaves the geometric meaning definition of its algebraic formulation unarticulated.

-Since all 3D rotations thus represented are actually dependent on their Euclidean geometric meaning and therefore are not in homogeneous matrices, which sometimes are of special use in applications, e.g., in homogeneous representation, compound geometric transformations can be simply represented as concatenated production of the corresponding homogeneous matrices in sequence especially when some of the geometric transformations, e.g., perspective projections and translations, have only homogeneous matrix forms.

-To the best of our knowledge, there is no homogeneous matrix formula or definition to general 3D rotations yet in projective space.
-In order to represent such 3D rotation formula in general cases, 3D rotations first have to be well-defined in projective space.
-The difficulty of algebraically defining homogeneous geometric transformations in projective space is readily to be underestimated because of the {\em native} Euclidean geometric intuitions of such geometric transformations in one's mind.

-First, since using homogeneous coordinates means pure algebraic representation in projective space, it is reasonable to expect that a {\em nice} definition to some specific geometric transformation is not only compatible with the conventional Euclidean intuitions but also independent of its Euclidean geometric background, i.e., such fundamental Euclidean concepts as {\em distances} would be invalid, {\em angles} have to be represented via cross ratio via Laguerre's formula~\cite[pp.342,409]{Perspectives}, and {\em Euclidean transformations} dependent on the validity of {\em distance} become undefined.
-Second, by saying {\em well-defined} or {\em nice} we mean a definition is able to solve the following two sides of a geometric transformation definition problem: on the one side, given a homogeneous matrix, uniquely identify its geometric classification and characteristic features; on the other side, given sufficient characteristic geometric features, uniquely determine the homogeneous matrix of a geometric transformation.

-Considering the homogeneous matrix in~\eqref{eqn:3D rotation example}, without such non-projective-geometry concepts as {\em distance, perpendicularity} and so on, classic definitions of rotation have logic difficulties in identifying it as a {\em rotation} and determine the rotation axis and angle in projective space.
+Since all 3D rotations thus defined are actually dependent on their Euclidean geometric meaning, therefore their homogeneous forms are actually lack of rigorous definition from the viewpoint of incidence or projective geometry.
+We admit that the final formulation presented by us in this article can also be obtained by the conventional approaches, e.g., by rewriting Euler-Rodrigues rotation~\cite[pp583-585]{Hartley} even more conveniently without cumbersome manual symbolic computation and symbolic simplification.
+While traditional methods excel at producing analytic expressions, they leave a significant gap in the understanding of the theoretical underpinnings of the geometric transformations framework~\cite{investigation,meaning,lu2013unified}.
+Therefore, we contend that a rigorous, algebraic approach, even if these involve tedious symbolic calculations for the derivation of definitions and representations, is essential for constructing a robust theoretical framework.